 additional crews for rowing friends.
 We wore white shirts with “USA Composite”.

-(Cologne, Deutschland) was the first time the name “Masters
+(Cologne, Germany)was the first time the name “Masters

 International” was used for entries and racing shirts.